 Morland is an ancient village.
 Its church was dedicated to St Lawrence in the 7th century and it has the only Saxon Tower (about 1050) in the North West of England.
 It is believed to be the oldest building in Cumbria still in use for its original purpose.

-Morland also has the Mill Yard Café, open 9-4 for coffee, teas and light lunches with a local food shop and an off-licence (closed Tuesdays).
+Morland also has the Mill Yard Café, open 9-4 for coffee, teas and light lunches with a local food shop and an off-licence (closed Mondays and Tuesdays).
 There is a sunny outside courtyard with a shady awning for hot weather.
 Friday nights is Pizza Night to eat in or take away.
 Tapas Nights on Saturdays.
 Ring 01931 714155 for reservations.
 See www.millyardcafe.co.uk.
 Across the road is the Crown Inn, the local pub, which opens every evening except Monday and serves evening meals.

 Morland House in the village centre has a four-acre garden centred round Morland Beck, which is open every day to guests of Greengill Holidays.